 How many express checkout lines should a supermarket have?
 How can you make a car sharing service work?
 After a snowstorm, which city roads should be plowed first?
 Should a fast food restaurant have one line or multiple lines for customers waiting to order?
 All of these questions are about Operations Management (OM).
 Operations Management professionals provide a critical function for organizations, analyzing data and behaviour to optimize processes, manage resources, and improve profitability and service.

-OM majors learn analytical and problem solving skills that are useful in a wide variety of everyday situations.
-The courses push students to ask how, why, and why not; finding the most efficient answers to seemingly complicated questions.
-OM graduates often work as operations managers, supply chain managers, consultants, and business analysts.
+In studying Operations Management, you’ll learn to use computer models, mathematics, process analysis, and business analytics to interpret data and make business decisions.
+You’ll also develop analytical and problem solving skills that are useful in a wide variety of everyday situations, learning to ask "how," "why," and "why not" to find the most efficient answers to seemingly complicated questions.
 Understanding OM makes a manager in any area of business a stronger asset.
+OM graduates often pursue careers as operations managers, supply chain managers, consultants, and business analysts.